No. 85 Squadron RAF: Entering the jet age

 2017 marked the 100th Anniversary of No. 85 Squadron, its Association met in June to celebrate the rich history gained throughout the many years of service to the Nation and the Crown.
 No. 85 Squadron reformed as No 85 (Reserve) Squadron in 2008, located at RAF Church Fenton, teaching Elementary Flying Training in the Grob Tutor.
 In August 2011, the squadron was disbanded due to the reductions in the RAF and Fleet Air Arm following the 2010 Strategic Defence and Security Review.

+Paddy Hemingway, who had served in the squadron, was the last Battle of Britain survivor when he died on 17 March 2025, at the age of 105.